mdcruz/applitools-ufg-hackathon/README.md

 When the above test scripts are run, this will generate a report at the end that you can click from your terminal.
 These reports are also saved to the `Reports` folder.

 If you just want to view the existing reports without running the tests, please navigate to `Reports > TraditionalTestsV1` or `Reports > TraditionalTestsV2` and open the html report in your browser of choice.

+6. To Run the Applitools test, please export your `APPLITOOLS_API_KEY` and then simply run `npm run test:modern`

 ## Known Limitations